astroworId/profile-randomizer/README.md

 Instructions:

 1. Download the file, unzip if necessary.
 2. Edit config.json with your address details and quantity of randomization, then save the file.
+NOTE: DO NOT REMOVE THE \N FROM THE CONFIG FILE.
 3. Open terminal or equivalent CLI application.
 4. Navigate to the directory.
 5. Type node address.js.